fortunejs/fortune/README.md

 - **No** coupling with network protocol.
 Although a `http` listener is included for Node.js, it's optional to use.
 - **No** routing in core, this may be handled by the `Serializer` implementation, or externally, or not at all.

-The intent is to provide common CRUD functionality, without unnecessary concepts or bloat.
-Extra functionality should be delegated to appropriate tools instead of trying to do everything here.
+In general, non-core functionality is delegated externally instead of trying to do everything.

 ## License